The Lord Abandons His House to Ravagers

 When God’s covenant people persist in rebellion, the blessings of belonging to Him are withdrawn and judgment falls upon both the people and the land.

-8 My heritage has become to me as a lion in the forest.
-She has uttered her voice against me.
-Therefore I have hated her.
+8 My inheritance has become to Me like a lion in the forest.
+She has roared against Me; therefore I hate her.

-9 Is my heritage to me as a speckled bird of prey?
-Are the birds of prey against her all around?
-Go, assemble all the animals of the field.
-Bring them to devour.
+9 Is not My inheritance to Me like a speckled bird of prey with other birds of prey circling against her?
+Go, gather all the beasts of the field; bring them to devour her.

-12 Destroyers have come on all the bare heights in the wilderness; for the sword of Yahweh devours from the one end of the land even to the other end of the land.
+12 Over all the barren heights in the wilderness the destroyers have come, for the sword of the LORD devours from one end of the earth to the other.
 No flesh has peace.

 When God’s covenant people persist in rebellion, the blessings of belonging to Him are withdrawn and judgment falls upon both the people and the land.